Team-Full-Stack/teamfullstack/_posts/2024-14-18-asp-react-docker-compose.md

 ---
 layout: distill
-title: Asp dot net 8.0 and React with Docker-compose
+title: Asp.net 8.0 and React with Docker-compose
 description: How to create a project with Asp Dotnet 8.0 and React with Docker-compose
 tags: Docker-compose With dotnet and react
 giscus_comments: true